 I urge other NFCU members to follow suit.
 Make your voices heard.
 Also lodge your complaints in writing.
 A good place to start is: http://www.mortgagesfinancingandcredit.org/mortgages/complaints-regulatory/ncua6.htm.

-Review about: Navy Federal Credit Union Loan Officer.
+Product or Service Mentioned: Navy Federal Credit Union Loan Officer.

 Reason of review: Poor customer service.